 Written by Rukhsana Khalid

 Since its inception, Pakistan faces the problem of National integration.
 People have remained divided based on language, religion, ethnicity, and demand for equal rights.
-The debacle of East-Pakistan is the living example of lack of national integration.
-Same is the case with the Baloch ethnic group in the present times.
+The debacle of East Pakistan is a living example of a lack of national integration.
+The same is the case with the Baloch ethnic group in the present times.